Whales play an amazing role in an ecosystem that keeps every creature on Earth alive, including you!

 So, the more whales there are, the more phytoplankton there is, and the more carbon is taken out of the atmosphere.

 Even in death, whales sustain life.
-When whales die they sink to the seabed, where they become mini-ecosystems sustaining all manner of marine life, taking huge amounts of carbon with them to the sea-bed.
-Researchers estimate that because of whaling, large whales now store approximately nine million tonnes less carbon than before large-scale whaling.
+When they die, whales sink to the seabed, where they become oases for marine life, taking huge amounts of carbon with them to the sea-bed.
+Researchers estimate that large whales store approximately nine million tonnes less carbon now than they did before large-scale whaling.